chorton2227/piper-christmas-2025/lessons/module-2-css/lesson-2.11-mini-project/README.md

 8. **Responsive** - Media queries for different screens
 9. **Special Effects** - Animations and transitions

+### Step 5: Start Styling!
+(Ongoing)

+Begin adding CSS to your `styles.css` file.
+Start with:
+1. CSS variables for your color scheme
+2. Reset styles
+3. Typography (fonts, sizes)
+4. Layout (header, nav, main, footer)
+5. Components (sections, images, lists, etc.)
+6. Interactive elements (hover effects)
+7. Responsive design (media queries)

-### Step 4: Test in Browser (Ongoing)
+### Step 6: Test in Browser (Ongoing)

-Open the HTML files in your browser to see the styled website.
+Open YOUR HTML files in your browser to see the styling.
 Make sure to:
-- Test all four pages
+- Test all your pages
 - Click all the links
-- Try the form inputs
+- Try any form inputs (if you have them)
 - Resize the browser window to see responsive design
 - Hover over interactive elements

-### Step 5: Customize (Optional)

-Want to make it your own?
-Try:
-- Changing the color scheme
-- Adjusting font sizes or families
-- Adding new hover effects
-- Creating additional responsive breakpoints
-- Adding animations

 ## 💡 Understanding the CSS